syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Scatter.md

 # Scatter Chart in .NET MAUI Charts (SfCartesianChart)

-The scatter chart is similar to bubble chart, where each data point being represented by a circle with equal size.
+The scatter chart is used to represent the each data point by a dot or circle with equal size.

 ## Scatter Chart